julianmichael/qfirst/README.md

 ### Clause formation / discourse question demo

 After doing the setup, you should have mill installed and you should have a file `data/clausal-predictions.jsonl` of model predictions.
-Then modify the `domain` and `httpPort` values to the ones you want to host the demo at (localhost is fine for the domain).
+Then, in `scripts/clause_demo.scala`, modify the `domain` and `httpPort` values to the ones you want to host the demo at (localhost is fine for the domain).
 Then execute `./scripts/run_clause_demo.sh` and after it finishes printing output the demo will be running at `http://<domain>:<port>/task/evaluation/preview`.